 Drawbacks of the Prepaid Plan

 Opting for a prepaid tuition plan has real benefits for some students and families, but may be too restrictive for others.
 Since the money you save is only to be used in the state, you could be limiting your child’s educational choices later.

 The geographic limitation of the in-state prepaid plan is a drawback if you think your family could move or if your child wants to attend a school elsewhere.
 Prepaid plans are often heavily promoted by the state hosting them—so it is easy to think that is your only option.
 Failing to investigate other options may end up costing you in the long run.

 Since room and board often not covered by prepaid plans (many cover tuition only), you may want to consider using a 529 College Savings Plan to cover your other costs.

-If your family and friends want to help invest for your child’s education, a prepaid plan is not ideal.
+If your family and friends want to help invest in your child’s education, a prepaid plan is not ideal.
 It is difficult or impossible for others to send money to your child’s account.

 While some prepaid plans are backed by the state itself, many are not truly guaranteed and therefore carry higher risks.
 For example, the Illinois prepaid plan has struggled historically and today, the state is undergoing a budgetary crisis right now and potentially cutting back on a variety of programs.